cupcakearmy/cryptgeon/README.md

 services:
   redis:
     image: redis:7-alpine
+    # This is required to stay in RAM only.
+    command: redis-server --save "" --appendonly no
-    # Set a size limit.
+    # Additionally, you can set a size limit.
 See link below on how to customise.
     # https://redis.io/docs/manual/eviction/
-    # command: redis-server --maxmemory 1gb --maxmemory-policy allkeys-lru
+    # --maxmemory 1gb --maxmemory-policy allkeys-lru

   app:
     image: cupcakearmy/cryptgeon:latest